platonic-io/detsys-testkit/doc/performance.md

 * What do we mean by performance?
 * How is it different from scalability?
-* What do we need to know about our hardware in order to be able to write performat code?
+* What do we need to know about our hardware in order to be able to write performant code?
 * What techniques and tools are there in this space?
 * How to do proper benchmarks?